mlukasik/seqhawkes/README.md

 #Dataset
 The dataset that the experiments were run on are Twitter rumours from the PHEME datasets (Zubiaga et al. 2016, Analysing how people orient to and spread rumours in social media by looking at conversational threads.
-PLoS ONE, 11(3):1–29, 03.).
+PLoS ONE, 11(3):1â€“29, 03.).
-In folder data, we provide processed data files used for experiments.
+In the 'data' folder we provide processed data files used for experiments.
 If you would like to access the raw dataset please contact Zubiaga et al.

+Each datafile is in a tab-seperated column format, where rows correspond to tweets.
+Consecutive columns correspond to the following pieces of information describing a tweet:
+* rumourid - a unique identifier describing the rumour that a tweet is part of (manually annotated)
+* tweetid - a unique identitifier of a tweet (corresponds to the 'id' field in the json format from Twitter; the ids are mapped to consecutive integer values)
+* infectingtweetid - a unique identitifier of an infecting tweet (corresponds to 'in_reply_to_status_id' field in the json format from Twitter, or tweetid if the 'in_reply_to_status_id' field is absent; the ids are mapped to consecutive integer values)
+* sdqclabel - a support/deny/question/comment tweet label (manually annotated)
+* time - timestamp when a tweet happened (corresponds to the 'created_at' field in the json format from Twitter)
+* tokenslen - number of unique tokens in a tweet (extracted from the 'text' field in the json format from Twitter)
+* list-of-tokens-and-counts - the rest of the line consists space seperated token-count pairs, where a token-count pair is in format "token:count".
+E.g. "token1:count1 token2:count2" (extracted from the 'text' field in the json format from Twitter)

 #Dependencies
 You need to install the following Python libraries: